alexeygrigorev/mlwiki.org/index.php/Spring_interview_questions.md

 ---
-title: "Spring interview questions"
 layout: default
 permalink: /index.php/Spring_interview_questions
+tags:
+- interviews
+- java
+- spring
+title: Spring interview questions
 ---

-# Spring interview questions

 ## Spring
 - Basic idea of IoC pattern.
 Benefits.
 - What is Spring configuration file?
 How does it look like?